aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 **A note on the output:** The `prod` environment represents the current "deployed" state.
 When we run the plan, it compares our model code against `prod` and shows a diff of what changed — similar to how Git works.
 In this case, we added new audits, so SQLMesh detected a metadata change but recognized that the underlying transformation logic was unchanged.
 That's why it skipped reprocessing the data (`No physical layer updates`) and only ran the new audits against the existing data.

-### Virtual Data Environments (VDE)

-One concept that helped me understand SQLMesh better is its two-layer architecture:
+One concept that helped us understand SQLMesh better is its two-layer architecture:

 ```
 Physical Layer (Versioned Tables)          Virtual Layer (Views)